← Back to all work

 Three-tab bottom bar with large icons and labels — no hamburger menus or nested dropdowns.

-What this project demonstrated
+What this demonstrated

 Screens Designed